 Another cutting-edge technique is robotic-assisted surgery, providing surgeons with enhanced precision and control, reducing recovery time and improving outcomes.

-Manufacturing advances: Solving the issue of complex medical wire for breast cancer devices
+Manufacturing advances: Solving the issue of complex medical components for breast cancer devices

 Advances in material science for medical devices have been pivotal.
-For example, traditional biopsy markers risk the marker migrating after the procedure if it does not thoroughly attach to the tissue.
-With nitinol biomarkers, the nitinol can be compressed and loaded into an applicator so that when it is pushed out, it immediately returns to its original shape.
-This means that the material can immediately anchor itself into the tissue, removing the risk of marker migration.
+With nitinol biomarkers for example, the nitinol component can be compressed and loaded into an applicator so that when it is pushed out, it immediately returns to its original shape.
+This means that the nitinol component immediately anchors itself into the tissue, removing the risk of marker migration.
+While traditional markers may take up to 24 hours to anchor, leading to the risk of migration, Alleima has developed an innovative 3D biopsy marker visible from any angle, providing superior feedback in imaging procedures.

-However, the design, development and manufacturing of medical wire and wire-based nitinol components present unique challenges due to the complex requirements of modern devices.
-These components must be produced with high precision, as the wires used in breast cancer devices are often required to be exceptionally thin, yet strong, flexible, and durable.
+However, the design, development, and manufacturing of medical nitinol components present unique challenges due to the complex requirements of modern devices.
+These components must be produced with high precision, as the materials used in breast cancer devices are often required to be exceptionally thin and small in diameter, yet strong, flexible, and durable.
 Nitinol, in particular, is a complex material to work with, requiring specialized expertise to preserve its temperature-dependent properties.
 Any manufacturer will need a deep understanding of nitinol’s unique characteristics, along with advanced manufacturing setups to process it cost-effectively—levels of expertise and investment that most OEMs may not have developed in-house.

 To learn more about the engineering services and processing capabilities of Alleima, download the document below.